 Samantha started her interest in interior design when she was little.
-She had various interest in the art that went from acting, singing, playing instruments, reading, drawing, and then she found out how design and art were related she continued her desire to learn more.
-Family and friends immediately asked her to help them with the design of their houses and that that has made her grow within her own business as well.
+She had a various interest in the art that went from acting, singing, playing instruments, reading, drawing, and then she found out how design and art were related she continued her desire to learn more.
 She loves helping people find peace and relax in their homes with a well-balanced design.
-When Samantha is not designing, you can find her in the mountains hiking, fishing in the river, camping or in the kitchen making dumplings!
+When Samantha is not designing, you can find her in the mountains hiking, fishing in the river, camping, or in the kitchen making dumplings!

 From where do you draw most of your inspiration?

 I draw most of my inspiration from people.
 I tend to learn from my clients.
 What they like, how they think.
 More than what looks pretty, but what is functional.
 In consequence, beauty follows.

 What drives me to design is the need to help people.
 Design helps society at a psychological level, making them feel better, rested and happy without knowing it.
 And that is cool.